pi19404/pyVision/_posts/2014-11-01-FractionalDelay.md

 ---
 layout: post
-title:  Fraction Delays using Linear Interpolation
+title:  Fraction Delays using Linear Interpolation and Resampling
 ---

 ### Introduction
-In this article we look at implementing fractional delays using Linear Interpolation
+In this article we look at implementing fractional delays using Linear Interpolation and Resampling Techniques

 A integral delay of $M$ is obtained by a delay line of length $M$.A factional  delay is implemented cascading the integral part of delay with a block which can approximate a constant phase delay equal to fractional part of $m$